 Not only did it cover hospital fees but it also covered our meals and accommodations for the days that went beyond our holiday stay.
 Buying travel insurance was one of the best decisions we have ever made.
 One call to Alberta Blue Cross was all that was needed.
 Thanks to their coverage, our family wasn’t thousands of dollars in debt and we able to give our son the care he needed.

-When 82-year old John* agreed to accompany his two sisters to Hawaii in January, he wasn’t expecting to fall off a sea wall and break his hip on the third day of his vacation.
-Nor did he expect medical expenses of over $47,000.
-But with Alberta Blue Cross coverage, everything was covered – including an emergency airlift, hip surgery, 10 days in the hospital, and even his delayed flight home to Edmonton.
-“People just don’t know how much it costs and how much you need coverage outside of Alberta,” says John.
-“They charge you separately for everything there – even for the bedpan.”
+When I agreed to accompany my two sisters to Hawaii in January, I wasn’t expecting to fall off a sea wall and break my hip on the third day.
+Thankfully, Alberta Blue Cross covered everything—including an emergency airlift, hip surgery, my hospital stay and my delayed flight home to Edmonton.

-Shawn* was admitted to hospital in Florida with chest pain and fatigue.
-He was originally diagnosed with pneumonia, and subsequently diagnosed with severe acute cardiac and pulmonary pathology.
-He underwent a heart catheterization and was not stable to return home due to a lung infection.
-He underwent the surgery and was repatriated home safely by air transport with medical escort and oxygen.
-The estimated cost is currently at $462,647.32.
+I was admitted to hospital in Florida with chest pain and fatigue.
+I was originally diagnosed with pneumonia and then severe acute cardiac and pulmonary pathology.
+I underwent a heart catheterization and was not stable to return home due to a lung infection.
+I underwent the surgery and was repatriated home safely by air transport with medical escort and oxygen.